CleanroomMC/cleanroom-website/docs/groovy-script/mods/aether_legacy/accessory.md

     input(Collection<IIngredient>)
     ```

-- `the_aether.AccessoryType`.
+- `AccessoryType`.
 Sets the type of accessory the item is, which controls what slot it can go into.

     ```groovy:no-line-numbers
     accessoryType(String)
-    accessoryType(the_aether.AccessoryType)
+    accessoryType(AccessoryType)
     ```

 - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.gildedgames.the_aether.api.accessories.AetherAccessory`).